 By Beverage Trade Network

-It’s widely known that the hospitality and wine industry face high levels of staff turnover and in some instances, burn out, leading to changes in career paths.
+It’s widely known that the hospitality and wine industry faces high levels of staff turnover and in some instances, burnout, leading to changes in career paths.
 The hospitality industry is an exciting and vibrant place to work, but the industry is only as good as the incredibly well educated and passionate staff that keep it running and thriving every day.

 The positive eating choice may include reducing saturated fats (from fried foods, large amounts of processed or fatty meat and heavy meals containing large amounts of cream or butter) and reducing salt (eliminating salty fried foods, crisps and other processed foods).
 These changes can hugely benefit weight maintenance and long-term heart health.
-It is also important to boost dietary fibre by eating regular plant derived fruits, vegetables, whole grains and seeds.
+It is also important to boost dietary fiber by eating regular plant-derived fruits, vegetables, whole grains, and seeds.
 This keeps our digestive system full for longer, reducing the need for snacking (which any hospitality professional knows, can be a struggle with so much great food around).

 ¼ cup pepita seeds (pumpkin seeds)